icopy-site/awesome/docs/awesome/awesome-hacking.md

  * [SubFinder](https://github.com/subfinder/subfinder) - SubFinder is a subdomain discovery tool that discovers valid subdomains for any target using passive online sources.
  * [Findsubdomains](https://findsubdomains.com/) - A subdomains discovery tool that collects all possible subdomains from open source internet and validates them through various tools to provide accurate results.
  * [badtouch](https://github.com/kpcyrd/badtouch) - Scriptable network authentication cracker
+ * [PhpSploit](https://github.com/nil0x42/phpsploit) - Full-featured C2 framework which silently persists on webserver via evil PHP oneliner
+ * [Git-Scanner](https://github.com/HightechSec/git-scanner) - A tool for bug hunting or pentesting for targeting websites that have open `.git` repositories available in public

 ## General
  * [Strong node.js](https://github.com/jesusprubio/strong-node) - An exhaustive checklist to assist in the source code security analysis of a node.js web service.